 Guidelines for Examinations and Thesis Preparation

 The Department of Immunology conducts several types of examinations.
-As described below, the reclassification and qualifying exams are required for students who wish to continue in the PhD program.
-Thesis defense exams are held for students in the MSc program and for students in the PhD program.
+As described below, a qualifying exam isrequired for students who wish to continue in the PhD program.
+Thesis defense exams are held for students in the Fundamental MSc program and for students in the PhD program.

 The general procedure for these exams is as follows.
-After consultation with his/her supervisory committee, the student prepares his/her proposal (reclassification and qualifying exams) or thesis (thesis defense exams).
-After the supervisory committee has approved the proposal or thesis, the appropriate approval forms and the Examining Committee Pre-Approval form should be send to the Graduate Assistant, along with an electronic version of the thesis/proposal abstract.
+After consultation with their supervisory committee, the student prepares their proposal (qualifying exam) or thesis (thesis defense exams).
+After the supervisory committee has approved the proposal or thesis, the appropriate approval forms and the Examining Committee Pre-Approval form should be sent to the Graduate Office, along with an electronic version of the thesis/proposal abstract.
 The student should ascertain a range of dates for the exam that are suitable for the student, supervisor and supervisory committee members.
-Once this is established, the Associate Chair, Graduate Studies and the Graduate Assistant will recruit the remaining members of the examination committee.
+Once this is established, the Graduate Office will recruit the remaining members of the examination committee.
 The supervisor may suggest appropriate examiners, however the final decision as to who is on the examining committee rests with the Associate Chair, Graduate Studies.

 Detailed guidelines can be found in the following documents: